wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    3. Ignore the operator as "+".
    4. Click on right box and enter 2.
    5. Click on "Go!" to perform the calculation.
+   6. Verify the negative test case of 5, which makes the test fail.
+   6. Change the test result to 4.
-   6. Verify that the result is 4.
+   7. Run again to verify that the result is 4, which makes the test pass.
    <br /><br />

    ![protractor-calculator-juliemr -648x235-7150](https://user-images.githubusercontent.com/300046/52525724-b9b8b400-2c7b-11e9-8a56-97ea39c6f5a7.jpg)